nattaponx/supernote-planner/README.md

 3. Use Homebrew to install php version 8.1, run this command: "brew install php@8.1"
 4. User Homebrew to install Composer, run this command: "brew install composer"
 5. Run composer command: "composer dump-autoload", and then "composer update"
+6. If composer update is not successful, some packages might be missing.
+To install the missing package, use this command "composer require some/package"
-6. Copy files from fonts folder to vendor -> tecnickcom -> fonts
+7. Copy files from fonts folder to vendor -> tecnickcom -> fonts
-7. Now it's ready!
+8. Now it's ready!

 #### Notes:
 To buid a pdf, run this command: "php make-planner.php en 11000 2030-01 2030-12 "Planner" "2030" Planner\ 2030.pdf"